benleb/automoli-go/README.md

 ### systemd service example

-this is an **example** how the [systemd service file](automoli.service) can be used for running AutoMoLi as a service. the user, group and repo/config directory can be changed to your needs.
+this is an **example** how the [systemd service file](automoli.service) can be used for running AutoMoLi as a service. uuser, group and repo/config directory may need to be adjusted.

 ```bash
 # clone repo